The Asheville Bachelorette Weekend Itinerary

 Morning / Afternoon: Arrive and Get Oriented

-Check in, drop your bags, and walk downtown.
+Check in, drop your bags, and walk through downtown Asheville to get your bearings.
 Asheville's Art Deco architecture and grid of independent boutiques and galleries is worth an afternoon just to wander.
 Hit Woolworth Walk and the Kress Emporium for local art, Minx for boutique shopping, and Battery Park Book Exchange if anyone in the group appreciates a good used bookstore.

 While you're downtown, swing through the Grove Arcade — Asheville's original "mall," opened in 1929, with stunning Art Deco and Neo-Gothic architecture and a collection of locally-owned boutiques inside.
 It's the kind of place you wander through without a plan and somehow spend an hour.